 - How many BDRs will you have for each sales team?

-You should take the time to answer these questions and understand the strategy behind effective BDR teams.
-This endeavor will give you a clear picture of what you need from your BDR team, what they need to achieve for you, and how they’ll fit into your department.
+You should take the time to answer these questions and understand the strategy behind effective business development representative teams.
+This endeavor will give you a clear picture of what you need from your business development representative team, what they need to achieve for you, and how they’ll fit into your department.

 Educate your recruiters.